Bounded Reflexivity & Constraint Theory

 The Reflexive Foundation

 Soros’s core insight centers on two-way feedback between market participants’ thinking and market reality.
-As he stated: “There is a two-way interaction between the participants’ thinking and the situation in which they participate.”
-1 This creates circular causation—perception influences reality, which then influences perception, introducing fundamental uncertainty.
+As he stated: “There is a two-way interaction between the participants’ thinking and the situation in which they participate.”3 This creates circular causation—perception influences reality, which then influences perception, introducing fundamental uncertainty.

 The 1992 Bank of England trade exemplifies pure reflexivity.
 By September 1992, structural contradictions had emerged: the UK economy needed lower interest rates while Germany maintained high rates, yet Britain remained committed to the European Exchange Rate Mechanism peg.
 Soros recognized that market pressure itself would force the policy change that would validate the market’s skepticism.
 He increased his short position from 10 billion.
-The Bank of England bought £2 billion per hour and raised rates from 10% to 12% to 15% in a single day.
-By 7:30 PM on September 16, the government suspended ERM membership.
-Soros made over $1 billion in one day because the feedback loop was complete: perception influenced reality, which validated the perception.
-2
+The Bank of England bought £2 billion per hour and raised rates from 10% to 12%, then to 15%, in a single day.
+By evening on September 16, the government suspended ERM membership.
+Soros made over $1 billion in one day because the feedback loop was complete: perception influenced reality, which validated the perception.4

 The Constraint Architecture